-- Corridor On a plan view or surface, a wide path, generally 2 miles wide or greater, indicating direction between two points or areas. - Route On a plan view or surface, a path, generally 1/2 mile wide or less, indicating direction between two points. - Segment Portions of a route which when combined constitute one alternate route between two points. - Alternative Route One of several routes which will be evaluated between two points.

-- Plan - An access plan includes a single or a combination of existing and new alternative routes.
+- Corridor On a plan view or surface, a wide path, generally 2 miles wide or greater, indicating direction between two points or areas. - Route On a plan view or surface, a path, generally 1/2 mile wide or less, indicating direction between two points. - Segment Portions of a route which when combined constitute one alternate route between two points. - Alternate Route One of several routes which will be evaluated between two points. - Plan An access plan which will involve one or more or a combination of existing and new alternate routes.
 The plan will also define the logistics involved in the transportation of supplies and materials.